I enjoy painting fantasy art, going to art shows, creating delicious dishes, being with my grandkids, taking walks, and reading good books.

 When cooking meat such as a nice Easter ham, it is important to use the oven rack that comes with the roaster.
 This rack is stainless steel and keeps the meat off the bottom of the portable oven.

-- Turn on the electric roaster oven to 325 degrees.
-Place a small amount of liquid such as water or broth on the bottom of the electric roaster, place the ham on the oven rack.
+- Turn on the electric roaster oven to 325°F. Place a small amount of liquid such as water or broth on the bottom of the electric roaster.
+Place the ham on the oven rack.
 Season the surface of the ham with your favorite seasonings.
-My family loves the simple seasonings such as a little pepper, onion powder and garlic powder.
+My family loves simple seasonings such as pepper, onion powder, and garlic powder.
 I stick whole cloves all around the ham and place slices of pineapple on top.

 - Cover with the domed lid and cook until the ham is hot all the way through using the cooking chart listed above.
 I test with a meat thermometer to make sure it is done before removing the ham to serve.
-A smoked ham should be cooked to 160 degrees in the center and a fully cooked ham at 140 degrees.
-Slice and serve.
+A smoked ham should be cooked to 160°F in the center and a fully cooked ham at 140°F. Slice and serve.

-If you are on the fence on purchasing this electric roaster due to the low price, I would not hesitate.
-My roaster oven was on sale but has lasted me many holiday seasons!
-With a nonstick enamel roaster pan, domed lid to cook a large turkey and adjustable temperature control to either warm your food warm or cook at a high temperature to get that meal done fast, it really is a great appliance to own.
+If you are on the fence about purchasing this electric roaster due to the low price, I would not hesitate.
+My roaster oven was on sale but has lasted me many holiday seasons.
+With a nonstick enamel roaster pan, a domed lid to cook a large turkey, and adjustable temperature control to either warm your food warm or cook at a high temperature to get that meal done fast, it really is a great appliance to own.

 Nesco Electric Roaster Ovens

 You must do a "burn in" procedure before actually cooking the food.
 This process is important to these Nesco electric roasters and must be done outside since the smell of the burn can be very strong.
-Nesco states this "burn in" will take an hour or so, but it can take a lot longer depending on the particular Nesco roaster oven you have.
-Once you get past this initial step, the Nesco electric roaster will last a very long time, even a lifetime.
+Nesco states this "burn in" will take an hour or so, but it can take a lot longer depending on the particular roaster oven you have.
+Once you get past this initial step, this roaster will last a very long time—even a lifetime.